owncloud/docs/README.md

 To get started contributing to the documentation, please refer to the [Getting Started Guide](./docs/getting-started.md).

+With regard to language and style issues, consult the [Style Guide](./docs/style-guide.md).

 ## Generating the Documentation

 To generate the documentation, whether in HTML or PDF format, please refer to the [Building the Documentation guide](./docs/build-the-docs.md).